<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 You know the weather is bad when you find yourself sitting on a 160-horsepower motorcycle wishing you could trade places with someone in the backseat of a Toyota Prius.

-If you’ve experienced thoughts like these, chances are your adventure motorcycle gloves are in need of an upgrade
+But hey, we wish for strange things when our hands are wet and clammy.
+If you’ve been experiencing Prius envy yourself, chances are your adventure motorcycle gloves are in need of an upgrade.

 ...And no sooner have you found the perfect warm-weather glove than temps start to drop, and the importance of both insulation and waterproofing becomes painfully obvious.